makersacademy/rps-challenge/README.md

 As always you can use google your notes and everything else.
 This is a challenge for you and you only!
 And you must submit a pull request to this repo with your challenge solution (or partial solution) by 9am Monday morning.

+As usual please start by

+* Filling out your learning plan self review for the week: https://github.com/makersacademy/learning_plan (if you haven't already)
+* Forking this repo

 **Rōnin BANZAI!!!!**

 ## Bonus 1: Multiplayer